-The evidence identified adverse effects which occur with conventional prolonged mid-upright sitting that required remediation.
+The scientific evidence identified adverse effects which occur with conventional prolonged mid-upright sitting that required remediation.

-- A full remediation can only be achieved in a relaxed, reclined position that avoids all the adverse effects of prolonged upright sitting.
-This conclusion became validated by independent work using pMRI scanning (Smith 2007).
-This confirmed the 2Tilt (3M) concept.
+Spinal bio-mechanics dictates that a full remediation for prolonged sitting that avoids all the adverse effects of prolonged upright sitting, can only be achieved in a reclined position .
+This conclusion became validated by independent work using pMRI scanning (Positional MRI→) (Smith 2007). ( also this confirmed the 2Tilt (3M) concept.
 (Reclined mode→).

 - A fully supportive reclined mode, for prolonged work.

 - An upright mode for certain short tasks.